-- The shareholder must be a nonresident individual of New York State for the entire tax year (a shareholder that is a trust is not a qualified nonresident shareholder). - The shareholder did not maintain a permanent place of abode in New York State at any time during the tax year. - Neither the shareholder nor the shareholder's spouse has income derived from New York sources other than (1) the shareholder's prorata share of S corporation income, loss, and deduction, with New York additions and subtractions, allocated to New York or (2) other income derived from certain New York sources described below.
+- The shareholder must be a nonresident individual of New York State for the entire tax year (a shareholder that is a trust is not a qualified nonresident shareholder). - The shareholder did not maintain a permanent place of abode in New York State at any time during the tax year. - Neither the shareholder nor the shareholder's spouse has income derived from New York sources other than (1) the shareholder's pro rata share of S corporation income, loss, and deduction, with New York additions and subtractions, allocated to New York or (2) other income derived from certain New York sources described below. - Neither the shareholder nor the shareholder's spouse is subject to the New York State separate tax on the ordinary income portion of a lump sum distribution.